 - Parts replacement - as necessary

-More often than not Point Karting finds that each engine we inspect has at least one of the following issues present within it - these common maintenance habits (or lack thereof) by customers tend to be the largest contributors to loss of engine performance with the 206:
+While not all-encompassing, Point Karting finds that each engine we inspect has one of several common issues present within it.
+These common maintenance habits (or lack thereof) by customers tend to be the largest contributors to loss of engine performance with the 206: